Wall Street drops amid rising concerns about pandemic

-NEW YORK (AP) — Stocks fell in afternoon trading Monday, amid worries about rising coronavirus infections in the U.S. and around the globe.
+Stocks indexes were mostly lower in afternoon trading Monday, easing off from recent all-time highs amid worries about rising coronavirus infections in the U.S. and around the globe.

 Investors shifted money into sectors traditionally considered lower risk, including utilities and companies that make food and personal goods.
-Technology and communication companies, along with the travel sector and companies providing in-person services had some of the worst losses.
+Banks and energy companies, along with the travel sector and companies providing in-person services had some of the worst losses.

+Stocks were pulling back after pushing higher the past couple of weeks and notching multiple new highs for the S&P 500 and Dow.

 “Delta is ending up being a cascading concern,” said Sam Stovall, chief investment strategist at CFRA.
 “It seems the market really doesn’t want to make a commitment for the intermediate or long term.”